The most influential security book list for professionals in the industry that are a must-read from the Security Degree Hub.

 46. The Code Book: The Science of Secrecy from Ancient Egypt to Quantum Cryptography by Simon Singh

 Conspiracy theorists are usually the opponents of security guards, but this work is uniquely relatable to the profession.
 As a member of any defensive operation, it is crucial to maintain a vow of secrecy.
 Successful security programs eventually eliminate any trace of the original activity.
 This book chronicles an awe-inspiring history of the secrets that have been lost throughout time.
-The author attempts to preserve these lost artifacts by tracking correlations between series of fascinating technological events in human history.
-By the conclusion, Singh showcases an equivalency between modern computer encryption and an ancient society’s unexpectedly advanced secret-keeping activities.
+The author attempts to preserve these lost artifacts by tracking correlations between a series of fascinating technological events in human history.
+In the conclusion, Singh showcases an equivalency between modern computer encryption and an ancient society’s unexpectedly advanced secret-keeping activities.

 47. Bob Kasper’s Sting of the Scorpion: A Fundamental Guide to Knife Combat by Bob Kasper

 Elite knife-handling techniques are difficult to find, especially since faulty advising can lead to debilitating accidents.
 Luckily, Kasper has gathered all the information on the topic and put it into one spot.
 Everything that a blade enthusiast needs to know is contained within this singular publication.
 Anyone that desires specialized knife training should consult this manual.